famahmoudi64/quiz-app-js/README.md

 Welcome to the Quiz Application, a simple and interactive quiz game where you can test your knowledge on various topics.
 The application is built using HTML, CSS, and JavaScript, and it utilizes a Fake API for retrieving quiz questions.

 ## Table of Contents
-.Features
+- Features
-.Getting Started
+- Getting Started
-.How to Play
+- How to Play
-.Difficulty Levels
+- Difficulty Levels
-.High Scores
+- High Scores
-.Contributing
-.License

 ## Features

-.Answer a list of questions with multiple difficulty levels (Easy, Medium, Hard).
+- Answer a list of questions with multiple difficulty levels (Easy, Medium, Hard).
-.Score points for each correct answer (10 points per correct answer).
+- Score points for each correct answer (10 points per correct answer).
-.Save your score along with your name.
+- Save your score along with your name.
-.View high scores to see how you compare with other players.
+- View high scores to see how you compare with other players.

 ## Getting Started